recompi/django-recompi/README.md

 ## Advanced details

+## In-Depth Guide

-In [this page](https://github.com/recompi/django-recompi/blob/main/docs/advanced.md) you can find advanced topics on the `django-recompi` package which can be very useful for developing sophisticated systems using the RecomPI recommendation system.
+Explore our in-depth guide to uncover advanced topics and features of the `django-recompi` package.
+This section provides essential insights for developing sophisticated recommendation systems using RecomPI.
+For detailed information, visit the [Advanced Documentation](https://github.com/recompi/django-recompi/blob/main/docs/advanced.md).

 ---